 Being HIV positive and undetectable, also known as having an undetectable viral load (UVL), is a big deal.
 Why?
-Because people living with HIV who manage this over time have effectively zero chance of transmitting the virus!
+Because people living with HIV who manage this over time have effectively no risk of sexually transmitting the virus!
 And that means Undetectable = Safe.

 Undetectable = Safe | Emen8